atennapel/coc-os/README.md

 ```
 TODO:
-- can we erase Unit index in Desc?
+- allow erased arguments in datatype arguments
+- check that evaluation does not use erased values
 - shift more intelligently in constructMetaType
-- check that evaluation does not use erased values
-- allow description datatypes arguments to be erased
-- generic eliminators for Fin tagged non-indexed datatypes
+- make erased language bigger (ifs, fix, etc.) in order to reduce ugly lambda encodings
 - allow second component of pair to be erased
-- find alternate definitions of symm, trans, eqRefl and uip, to allow for erasure of the proofs
-- make erased language bigger (ifs, fix, etc.) in order to reduce ugly lambda encodings
 - fix infinite loop in postponements
 - fix _ being used in elaboration
 - allow meta as head of glued value
 - glued lets
 - optimize importing
-- add erasure
 - implement pruning
 - implement instance search
 - specialize meta when checking pair
 - support some impredicative instantiation
-- write more prelude functions
 - run command in file
 - remove dependency of elaboration on typechecking
 - add a way to not mention type in argument of pi/sigma etc.